-In the Spring of 2018, Student Disability Services hosted a 5-part series on content accessibility.
-This series was designed to offer attendees a quick overview of steps that can be taken to make digital content more accessible.
-Because each session was only an hour, it was not meant to be exhaustive, but straightforward steps towards producing more accessible content.
+Throughout the year, Student Disability Services hosts a workshop series on content accessibility.
+Each session is an hour and not meant to be exhaustive.
+It is designed to offer attendees a quick overview of steps that can be taken to make digital content more accessible.

 This series is designed for beginner-level attendees.